shreyaschavhan/oswe-awae-pre-preperation-plan-and-notes/README.md

 ---

-- Things that ain't mentioned in pre-requisites but is actually required
+- Things that ain't mentioned in pre-requisites but are actually required
 ```
 - SQL
 - ReGex
 - Reverse Shells
+- An IDE + Code Editor:
+  - Maybe Visual Studio (IDE)
+  - Visual Studio Code or ATOM or Sublime Text
 ```

 ---